roman-milk/roman-milk.github.io/hannah-and-I-inces.md

  Slightly embarrassed, she giggled:"Still..."

  I could see she wasn't 100% up for it, so I didn't want to press the matter and quickly put an end to the conversation.
 "Maybe some other time... so, how about I beat you at some video games."
-Report_Story #2